-TopElectricSUV.com reader Fran Rosa Moreno has shared spy pictures showing a 2022 Mercedes GLC with production lights that are sleeker and look more angular.
-They slant upwards like on the Mercedes EQS and the upcoming Mercedes EQS SUV but aren’t as narrow at the outer ends.
+TopElectricSUV.com reader Fran Rosa Moreno shared spy pictures showing a 2022 Mercedes GLC with sleek production headlights that are more angular.
+They slant upwards like on the Mercedes EQS but aren’t as narrow at the outer ends.
 The taillights of the prototype are not final units, but new spy pictures that emerged in mid-August show prototypes with production-oriented units.
 The new images also reveal that a daytime running light strip forms the upper edge of the headlights.

 The 2022 GLC gets mirrors on the A-pillars instead of on the doors.
 The shoulder area has more definition and the character line is clearly visible.
-At the rear, the next-gen GLC may feature triangular tail lights similar to those of the all-new S-Class W223/V223/Z223.
+At the rear, the next-gen GLC may feature similar to the triangular tail lights of the all-new S-Class W223/V223/Z223.

 About 12 months after the 2022 GLC breaks cover, expect the 2023 Mercedes GLC Coupe to debut as the sporty alternative to the mid-size luxury SUV.
 Prototypes haven’t appeared on the roads, but the aesthetic and technical relationship between the standard SUV and the athletic SUV-coupe versions should be the same as that of the current generation.
 Like now, the coupe version may feature a sportier rear light design.